 Read previous Looking Back articles

-- Looking Back: Santa Clause Coming for Visit on Saturday
+- Looking Back to 1946: Santa Claus coming for a visit on Saturday

 - Looking back to 1950: $319,000 phone project for Paso as long-distance calls rise

 - Looking Back to 1936: Businessmen blame traffic enforcement for loss of tourist trade